 - "Nice Cream": Vanilla (A Squirrel in the Kitchen), Strawberry (Grazed and Enthused), "Chocolate"/Carob (Hurried Health Nut)

 - Coconut Butter- Coconut butter is a great condiment but it's not bat to nibble at on it's own as well.
 Since it's high in fat, it's very satiating.

 - Gummies- Check out this roundup post with 37 awesome gummy recipes made with the gut-healing power of gelatin.

-- 5-Ingredient Banana Bread Mug Cake- As I mentioned above, with the Paleo/AIP diet, it’s best to focus on nutrient-dense foods and not overdo it on the sweet stuff.
-That being said, this treat is relatively nutrient-dense, being made mainly with bananas and tiger nut flour.
+- 5-Ingredient Banana Bread Mug Cake- This treat is a supper easy homemade AIP snack.
+It's relatively nutrient-dense, being made mainly with bananas and tiger nut flour.

-- Strawberry Rhubarb Muffins- As far as homemade AIP snacks go, these muffins are pretty easy to make and store so you can snack on them throughout the week.
+- Strawberry Rhubarb Muffins- These muffins are delicious.
+They're also pretty easy to make and store so you can snack on them throughout the week.

 - Kale Chips, Healing Autoimmune

 - Cassava Strips with Sea Salt

 - Oven Roasted Root Vegetable Chips, Gutsy by Nature

 - Savory Roasted Coconut Chips with Oregano, A Squirrel in the Kitchen